Brighton & Hove Albion F.C.–Crystal Palace F.C. rivalry: Background

 Both teams narrowly missed out on promotion that year.
 In the summer of 1976, Terry Venables became Crystal Palace manager and Alan Mullery Brighton manager.
 The pair had spent time together on the field as players at Tottenham and Venables was second in command to Mullery's captaincy at the club; Mullery has described this power dynamic as a reason for the rivalry between them.
 Whilst at Tottenham, Venables reportedly did not have a good relationship with his manager Bill Nicholson, believing him to have a negative attitude that "drained him of enthusiasm".
 Venables also felt that he was not appreciated by Spurs fans, in contrast to Mullery, who was Nicholson's and the fans' favourite.

 The two young managers were set the same task: promotion from the Third Division.

+Comparative chart of league positions of Brighton and Palace in the Football League.

 The first meeting between the clubs that season was the league match at The Goldstone on 2 October, which ended 1–1; during the game smoke bombs were thrown onto the pitch and play was stopped three times throughout the match.

 The clubs were then drawn together in the first round of the FA Cup, played on 20 November at The Goldstone; the match ended 2–2.
 After the game, Mullery was critical of his opposite number, bemoaning what he perceived to be Palace's negative tactics.

 A replay took place at Selhurst Park three days later; the match finished 1–1 after extra time and the teams faced a second replay.
 Brighton were described as dominating much of the play in the two games, which both attracted attendances of almost 30,000.
 This attendance figure was a significant increase on both club's averages for the season, with Palace averaging just 15,925 that season and Brighton 20,197.

 The second replay, postponed twice due to bad weather, took place at Stamford Bridge on 6 December.
 Palace took the lead after 18 minutes through Phil Holder.
 Brighton dominated much of the game's remainder, with striker Peter Ward having a goal disallowed shortly after as he was adjudged to have handled the ball, although Palace's Jim Cannon later said that this only occurred due to him shoving the Brighton striker.
 In the 78th minute, Brighton were awarded a penalty which was converted by Brian Horton only to be disallowed as referee Ron Challis adjudged that players had encroached upon the penalty area.
 Horton retook the penalty and this time it was saved by the Palace keeper, Paul Hammond.
 The match ended 1–0 to Crystal Palace.